What Happened at Midnight: Plot summary (revised edition)

 Joe and Frank are asked by their father Fenton Hardy to break into the house of a scientist and retrieve a secret invention and keep it safe from being stolen while he is away.
 The brothers successfully retrieve the device while at the same time thwarting an attempted burglary.
 The device turns out to be a small transistor-type radio with remarkably clear reception; their father sends a message to guard it carefully, so they hide it in the trunk of their car.
-The next day at an antique airplane show, Chet steps on the toe of a blonde-haired man who becomes angry but flees when an onlooker states that the man was trying to eavesdrop on their conversation.
-Later, the brothers see the blonde man, who accidentally dumps his briefcase contents when fleeing them.
+The next day at an antique airplane show, Chet steps on the toe of a blond-haired man who becomes angry but flees when an onlooker states that the man was trying to eavesdrop on their conversation.
+Later, the brothers see the blond man, who accidentally dumps his briefcase contents when fleeing them.

 From here the plot parallels in many ways the original plot, with minor changes and updates.
 At a party at Chet's later that night, the boys observe someone snooping around their car.
-Joe goes to investigates and disappears as the clock strikes midnight.
+Joe goes to investigate and disappears as the clock strikes midnight.
 As in the original, Frank and Chet search for Joe, but the trail eventually grows cold until a tip from Aunt Gertrude (of all people) leads to the caves along the bay off Shore Road.
-In this version, the bad guys are recast as both jewel smugglers and electronic thieves.
+In this version, the bad guys are recast as both jewel smugglers and electronics thieves.

 The New York sequence follows much as in the original version as well, although in 1967 the Hardys are less shy about calling family for help and thus do not have to hitch-hike back to Bayport after being robbed.
 Once the boys are back to Bayport, they find the gang's head honcho is working at the local jewelry store, and as in the original version they follow him to the airport.
 The use of bi-planes in the original is maintained in the new version by the device of having the Hardys contact an acquaintance who has an antique plane to help them chase Taffy Marr.
 Their parachute escape from the plummeting biplane, one of the dramatic set-pieces of the original version, is thus maintained in the new book.

 As in the first book, Marr and the rest of the gang are rounded up late at night on the beach trying to bring in a load of hot diamonds.